 A notification filed Thursday by vice president of employee relations Jim Bowden shows that of the impacted staff members, 10,903 worked at Walt Disney World while the remaining 447 worked at smaller properties such as the costume warehouse and the reservation center.

-The notice was just filed this week, the layoffs are part of the 28,000 that were announced in September.
+Although the notice was just filed today, the layoffs become part of the 28,000 that were announced in September.

 The layoffs will work Dec.
 31.